Here, I will attempt to give you a few tips & techniques and a bit of support when it comes time to make your presentation.

 The 35mm Slide is essentially dead and buried beside the overhead transparency, so I’ve taken the liberty of removing those references.
 If you are still using these media, please consider moving into the current century.

 The resolution, brightness and price of Computer/Video projectors means that home-brew laptop based video projector presentations are now the norm.
 I have a Ten-Year old projector in the attic.
-The cost of a replacement bulb for that machine is more than a new, brighter, sharper and smaller unit today.
+The cost of a replacement bulb for that machine is more than a complete, new, brighter, sharper and smaller unit today.

 The design workstations of the 90′s running suites of complex four and five-figure software on five and six-figure computers gave way to laptops with PowerPoint and the free software that came with your three-figure digital still/video camera.